 Malcolm X's life represents an extraordinary evolution and transformation from street hustler and ex-con to an intellectual visionary with a race and class analysis.
 He went from being a narrow nationalist to incorporating a broad global perspective.
 He articulated a strong challenge to the system of power and privilege.
 Consequently, the FBI wiretapped Malcolm, read his mail, and kept him under surveillance.
 On February 21, 1965 Malcolm X was gunned down at the Audubon Ballroom in West Harlem.
 In his final year he gave fiery talks throughout the country, including the famous Ballot or the Bullet Speech from King Solomon Baptist Church in Detroit.
 This special program marks 50 years since his assassination.

 The singular voice of Malcolm X speaks today to more people than ever before.
 He endures as a powerful and inspirational figure.
 It's not hard to understand why.
-With his mesmerizing oratorical style and cadence it was Malcolm who redefined the discourse on race.
+With his mesmerizing oratorical style and cadence, it was Malcolm who redefined the discourse on race.
 He moved the discussion from notions of "prejudice" and "discrimination" to racism.
 It was Malcolm who articulated concepts like "community control" and "white power structure" and “the field Negro and the house Negro.”
 It was Malcolm who made it clear that Blacks were the victims of a system of domination and exploitation that was not regional but national, not superficial but structural, not episodic but ongoing and intentional.
 His uncompromising critical analysis gave Malcolm his moral authority.
 He was assassinated on February 21, 1965, but as new generations discover him, his ideas live on.
 Recorded at Metro State College.

 Malcolm X is one of the towering figures in the struggle for black liberation.
 He has been identified as an articulator of the rage of black youth and a symbol of pride and defiance.
 But he was much more than that.
 Malcolm X was a major thinker and theoretician of black liberation.
 In the year before his assassination in February 1965, he underwent enormous intellectual growth and transformation.
 He moved from being a narrow nationalist to embrace a much more global perspective.